What is a Measure of Central Tendency?

 However, it's important to remember that the mean can be sensitive to outliers (extreme values), which might skew the mean and make it less representative of the dataset's central tendency.

-Learn how to calculate Mean by hand, Excel, and R in just a few simple steps.
+Learn how to calculate the mean by hand, Excel, and R in just a few simple steps.

 The median is the middle value in a dataset when the data points are arranged in ascending or descending order.
-It’s like the middle child of central tendency – often overlooked but still super important.
+While often overlooked, the median is an important measure of central tendency, particularly for skewed distributions.

 To find the median, first sort the dataset in ascending or descending order.
 If there's an odd number of data points, the median is the middle value.
 If there's an even number of data points, the median is the average of the two middle values.
 Here's a quick example: